REGULATIONS RELATING TO

 c) contribute to establishing the health emergency preparedness as part of the enterprise's total emergency preparedness, including transport of sick and injured personnel.

 The health service shall have a physician on-call at all times, who can be summoned to the facility on the shortest possible notice.

-The Regulations relating to medicines handling for enterprises and health personnel that provide medical treatment (in Norwegian only) apply to the handling of medicines, with the exception of Section 10.
+apply to the handling of medicines, with the exception of Section 10.

 Medicines and medical equipment shall be adapted to the need during operation of the facility and in the event of emergency situations.
 Medicines and medical equipment shall be regularly checked and stocks replenished.

 The physician responsible for the health service on the facility shall have corresponding responsibility concerning communicable diseases as a district medical officer according to the with associated regulations.

 The food on the facility shall at all times be of such quantity and quality to ensure that the hygienic and nutritional needs of the personnel are satisfied.

 The provisions in the apply to the water supply and drinking water in the petroleum activities.

 Cleaning shall be planned and conducted such that the indoor environment is hygienic and aesthetically satisfactory at all times.

 Before facilities are placed, the necessary preliminary surveys ensuring prudent installation, use and disposal of the facilities shall be carried out.